Welcome to our grammar lesson about incluso, where we will learn the meaning and use of this Spanish word.

 I’ll go even if it rains.

-Incluso cuando no está borracho, él es muy gracioso.
+Incluso cuando no está borracho, Alberto es muy gracioso.

-Even when he’s not drunk, he’s very funny.
+Even when he’s not drunk, Alberto is very funny.

 Tengo un perro, un gato… ¡hasta un loro!